MisterDunwoody/CreatingTicketsinOs......Ticket/README.md

 <h2>Ticket Lifecycle Stages</h2>

 - Creation of Ticket
-- Assignment and Communication
+- Assignment of the ticket to a Help Desk Professional
-- Working the Issue/Ticket
+- Communication during Troubleshoot
 - Resolution of Issue/Ticket

 <h2>Lifecycle Stages</h2>